How The Felix Project is combating food waste

 How you can help

 The supply team at Felix would love to hear from you if your farm has surplus or downgraded fruit, vegetables or any other food items.
-They can provide all you need to help support you to make your surpluses available for collection.
+They can provide all you need to help support you to make your surplus available for collection.

 Contact The Felix Project to discuss a collection and support millions of vulnerable people.

-Find out more about food waste
+Find out more about food waste and surplus and how the NFU can support you.

 NFU members, join our Environment and climate community to comment